n0way02/snd-fate-farming/README.md

    - Detect your current expansion
    - Find and complete FATEs in current zone
    - Switch to next zone within the same expansion when no FATEs available
+   - Switch to next world within your data center after completing zone cycles (if enabled)
    - Handle all maintenance tasks (repair, retainers, etc.)
    - Continue cycling through all zones in that expansion